Ramblurr/ts-enum-tools/README.md

 var abFlgFunc = EnumFlagsType<AbFlags, typeof AbFlags>(AbFlags);
 ```

-If you provide an additional interface that describes the values of the enum as
+Provide an additional interface that describes the values of the enum as
-boolean, then you can replace the line above and enhance intellisense results, like so.
+boolean, and replace the line above as shown in order to enhance intellisense results.

 ```
 var abFlgFunc = EnumFlagsType<AbFlags, AbFlagsMap>(AbFlags);
 ```

-If a property name is provided, then it's used to assign tools to the Number.prototype[prop]
+If a property name is provided, then it's used to assign tools to the Number.prototype.prop
 (warning: this may be illegal in some cultures).

 ```
 var abFlgFunc = EnumFlagsType<AbFlags, AbFlagsMap>(AbFlags, "abFlgProp");
 ```

-All these techniques return a function that can be used to bind to a value and return
+All of the above variations return a function that can be used to bind a value and return
-a set of tools that are valid for that value.
-Prototypes are used to reduce the overhead to
+a set of tools which are valid for that specific value.
+Prototypes are used to reduce the
-a minimum.
+overhead to a minimum.

 #### Flag testing with returned function's methods

 The tools function can be put to work on ordinary number types.
 These are by far the fastest
-methods, because the getters shown below will add significant overhead.
+methods, because the getters shown next can add significant overhead.

 ```
-// Tools function work on enum | number types. var abFlgEnum: AbFlags = AbFlags.isClonable | AbFlags.isSortable;
+// Tools function works on enum | number types. var abFlgEnum: AbFlags = AbFlags.isClonable | AbFlags.isSortable;

-assert(abFlgFunc(abFlgEnum).map.isClonable);
+assert(abFlgFunc(abFlgEnum).state.isClonable);
-assert(!abFlgFunc(abFlgEnum).map.isMovable);
+assert(!abFlgFunc(abFlgEnum).state.isMovable);
 assert(abFlgFunc(abFlgEnum).all(AbFlags.isClonable) === true);
 assert(abFlgFunc(abFlgEnum).all(AbFlags.isMovable) === false);
 assert(abFlgFunc(abFlgEnum).all(AbFlags.isClonable | AbFlags.isSortable) === true);